 Ways to extract information from web

 There are several ways to extract information from the web.
 Use of APIs being probably the best way to extract data from a website.
 Almost all large websites like Twitter, Facebook, Google, Twitter, StackOverflow provide APIs to access their data in a more structured manner.
-If you can get what you need through an API, it is almost always preferred approach over web scrapping.
+If you can get what you need through an API, it is almost always preferred approach over web scraping.
 This is because if you are getting access to structured data from the provider, why would you want to create an engine to extract the same information.

 Sadly, not all websites provide an API.
 Some do it because they do not want the readers to extract huge information in a structured way, while others don’t provide APIs due to lack of technical knowledge.
 What do you do in these cases?
 Well, we need to scrape the website to fetch the information.